flobee/gitea-installer/README.md

     ACTION_ASKQUESTIONS='N';
     ACTION_TYPE='U';

-Old: Then call `runner.sh '[new url]'` or `download.sh '[new url]'`
+Then call `runner.sh '[new url]'`, `update.sh '[new url]'` or `download.sh '[new url]'`.
+Download only downloads the binarys and checks the sha256 checksum.

-New: `[new url]` does problem currently.
-Dont use it.

-New: Just run the `runner.sh` script for the latest version or update your config with an actual version you want to use.
+For all jobs the `runner.sh` is the best entry point for the latest version or update your config with an actual version you want to use or simply force using the version you want to install: `runner.sh [URL]`.

 To avoid overwriting your settings (e.g. when using `selfupdate.sh`) add your own `config.sh` including your settings which you can find in `config.sh-dist`.
+But not all of them!
+Read carfully.
 The scripts first scans the default `config.sh-dist` file and then scans your `config.sh` file (if exists) so that your values will take account (lifo).

 ## Usage over the time